-Find out what you need to do prior to submitting building plans for the approval of buildings in close proximity to our sewer lines.
+Find out about the survey requirements that are involved if you are building in close proximity to our sewer lines.

 Our sewer lines need to be clear of building developments to ensure:

 - access for maintenance and replacement

 - the building load does not cause damage to the pipe.